 - Business names, addresses, NAICS codes, and zip codes;

 - Business type, demographic data, and if applicable, non-profit information;

 $1 million-$2 million

 UPDATE: On July 6, 2020, the SBA released limited PPP borrower information.
 The above information specific to PPP borrowers with loans greater than $150,000 is available at this website as well as from the SBA.
 The Treasury Department also makes available state-by-state information about PPP borrowers with loans under $150,000, but excludes the borrower’s business name and address.

 PYA will continue to monitor PPP developments.
 If you need PPP loan forgiveness assistance or would like additional PPP guidance, visit our COVID-19 hub, or contact one of our PYA executives below at (800) 270-9629.

-*Disclaimer: The information above is only a non-exhaustive summary of select provisions of the press release discussed herein; the full text of the original CARES Act and its PPP provisions can be read here.
+*Disclaimer: The information above is only a non-exhaustive summary of select provisions of the press release and PPP borrower information covered herein; the full text of the original CARES Act and its PPP provisions can be read here.